meyruiz/MACS-Soen6011summer2023/README.md

 **Backend-end**
 * [Flask](https://flask.palletsprojects.com/en/2.3.x/) - The lightweight python microservice framework used for back-end.
-* [Flask-RBAC](https://flask-rbac.readthedocs.io/en/latest/) - The python framework used for Role Based Access Control.
+* [Flask-login](https://flask-login.readthedocs.io/en/latest/) - The python framework used for Flask microservice user and session management.
 * [MongoDB](https://www.mongodb.com/) - The database used.